-The narcissistic personality disorder is on a spectrum, so some are psychologically and emotionally abusive, which in itself is soul-destroying to those who’ve lived it, some are also physically abusive.
-Yet, through hope of change and fear of reactions, many people stay, as it’s on a spectrum there is those who with limited contact as all are toxic. you can learn how to handle yourself and stay in your reality around them.
-Those who lack empathy you would need to be careful, some it needs to be no contact.
+The narcissistic personality disorder is on a spectrum, so some are psychologically and emotionally abusive, which in itself is soul-destroying to those who’ve lived it.
+Some are also physically abusive.
+Yet, through hope of change and fear of reactions, many people stay.
+As the disorder is on a spectrum, there are those with limited contact as all are toxic.
+You can learn how to handle yourself and stay in your reality around them.
+Those who lack empathy you would need to be careful.
+Some it needs to be no contact.
 As they will not change, they have a disorder; it’s who they are; they do not see themselves as a problem; they do not reflect on their actions, they are never accountable.
 Therefore they see no need to change.
 They change their partners.
-They change their lies, all to meet a need of their own, they don’t change out of the disorder, they just learn new ways to hide their manipulative behaviour, guilt trip and manipulate those around them, now those without empathy can be extremely dangerous, you know what you’ve been through and how far they take things, so always get our safely and always put your safety first.
+They change their lies, all to meet a need of their own.
+They don’t change out of the disorder.
+They just learn new ways to hide their manipulative behaviour, guilt trip, and manipulate those around them.
+Now those without empathy can be extremely dangerous.
+You know what you’ve been through and how far they take things, so always get out safely and always put your safety first.
 There are those you will need to move miles away from, usually the narcissist sociopath or narcissist psychopath, others, however, if you have to co-parent, cut off a good parent if you cut off the toxic one, work colleagues and other than them your jobs great, you can learn to handle yourself around them, yet there are so many personality types on the disorder so how do you know what you’re dealing with.
-First things first Abuse is Abuse, mental, physical or both, no one deserves this, and no one should put up with this, whether the people you are dealing with are narcissistic or not.
+First things first, Abuse is Abuse, mental, physical or both, no one deserves this, and no one should put up with this, whether the people you are dealing with are narcissistic or not.

 Narcissism can give us an understanding of their behaviour; it’s never to excuse their behaviour.